enthought/mayavi/docs/source/mayavi/misc.rst

 You can easily run the Mayavi test suite using `mayavi2 -t` from the command line.
 Running tests is useful to find out if Mayavi works well on your particular system.
-Indeed, the systems can vary from one to another: in addition to the variety of existing operative system, different versions of the libraries can be installed.
+Indeed, the systems can vary from one to another: in addition to the variety of existing operating systems, different versions of the libraries can be installed.
 The Mayavi developers do their best to support many different configuration, but you can help them by running the test suite and reporting any errors.